GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 # Deployment
 For the purposes of assesment the website has been deployed on GitHub pages.
 Once I have learned how to make the enquiries form functional, I will deploy it again using a paid-for website hosting service, and it will become useful for my piano teaching business.
 # Credits
-- Thanks to Oluwafemi Medale for all of the great advice he gave me during my mentoring sessions, and to all the Code Institute staff and tutors who put together such an engaging and interesting course.
+- Hero image and card images: https://www.shutterstock.com/ (Paid-for licence with permission for web distribution).
-- Hero image and card images: https://www.shutterstock.com/ (Paid for licence with permission for web distribution).
+- Portrait image: Sheila and Jeff Kaighin, thanks Mum and Dad.
-- Portrait image: Sheila Kaighin, thanks Mum!
+- Thanks to Oluwafemi Medale for the great advice he gave me during my mentoring sessions, and to the Code Institute staff and tutors for putting together such an engaging and interesting course.